meltano/meltano/docs/src/docs/configuration.md

 You can use [`meltano config <plugin> list`](/docs/command-line-interface.html#config) to list all available settings for a plugin with their names, environment variables, and current values. [`meltano config <plugin>`](/docs/command-line-interface.html#config) will print the current configuration in JSON format.

 Meltano itself can be configured as well.
-To learn about these settings, refer to the [Settings Reference](/docs/settings.html).
+To learn more, refer to the [Settings Reference](/docs/settings.html).

 ## Configuration layers